 We both agree that in many ways we are lucky to “get more,” but in the process of doing so, it has almost always been impossible not to question who we are.

-I have been the person who is questioned for ordering what appears to be the most English dish at a Caribbean restaurant with my father’s family.
+I have been the person who is questioned for ordering the most English dish at a Caribbean restaurant with my father’s family.
 I have also been the person—the only person—who is not entirely white within my netball team.
 I am the person who fits in neither here nor there because I embody everything that is too black, too white, not black enough and not white enough.
 Within a single Sunday, I can devour an English roast dinner, and in that same evening, I can take a drive with my Dad to the food shop as he blasts reggae music and converses in patois.

-“As a parent you don’t have all the answers, but you can support them while the child is finding the answers for themselves, ” she told me today, on the other end of a WhatsApp phone call—our primary means of communication now that I am 3276 miles away and in a different time zone.
+“As a parent you don’t have all the answers, but you can support them while the child is finding the answers for themselves, ” she told me today, on the other end of a WhatsApp phone call—our primary means of communication now that I am 3000 miles away and in a different time zone.

-“Representation in the media is very formative for young people,” says Professor McAlister, “and unfortunately the representations are very tough, especially for women…the beauty standard is still cleaving to whiteness.”
+“Representation in the media is very formative for young people,” Professor McAlister said.
+“Unfortunately the representations are very tough, especially for women…the beauty standard is still cleaving to whiteness.”

 Because I didn’t grow up seeing many reflections of myself in the TV shows I watched, the magazines I read or the textbooks I studied, I struggled to feel seen.
 Other than the persistent efforts of my white mother to ensure that I embraced the unique complexity of my identity, no one one else was trying.
-Instead, there was and still is an attempt to get me to align with one part of who I am, that is, to pick England or Jamaica, Britain or the Caribbean, black or white.
+Instead, there was and still is an attempt to get me to align with one part of who I am.
+That is, to pick England or Jamaica, Britain or the Caribbean, black or white.

 I look at people like tennis champion Naomi Osaka not just as a world tennis champion but, importantly, as a mixed-race woman.
 Born in Japan to a Haitian father and Japanese mother, Osaka moved to the United States at the age of three and now holds both American and Japanese citizenship.
 The 22-year old is the first Japanese player to hold the World Number One ranking and earn a Grand Slam title, having defeated Serena Williams in this year’s U.S. Open.
 Despite her immense success, Osaka has faced the repeated and racial scrutiny of mainstream media.
 In a recent report by The New York Times, it was revealed that Nissin, one of the world’s largest instant-noodle companies who feature Osaka within their anime-style ads, had lightened her skin and changed her curly hairstyle, essentially erasing her black features.